Skip to main content

 Just as important is the growth that happens every day in our classrooms.
 The daily effort, curiosity, perseverance and the meaningful connections our students make with their teachers and peers are evident in our halls.
 Each lesson learned and new skill developed contributes to the success we celebrate at year’s end.

-Thank you to our students, staff, families and community for your continued support and partnership.
-Together we have much to be proud of.
+As we prepare to watch our seniors walk across stage at the end of the month, we send thanks to our students, staff, families and community for your continued support and partnership.
+Together, we have much to be proud of.
 We look forward to finishing the year strong!

 Seen at S.S.
 Seward